 Turning centralized data into usable insights

-An insight usually becomes necessary in this scenario: Brenna explained that a stakeholder or client comes to you, and they need to solve a business problem.
+An insight becomes necessary in this scenario: Brenna explained that a stakeholder or client comes to you and needs to solve a business problem.
 That could include:

-Brenna explained that you can apply the same dataset of responses to different business problems for various stakeholders.
+Brenna explained that you could apply the same dataset of responses to different business problems for various stakeholders.

 It’s a balancing game, of course, of the needs of the customers and the needs of the business.